Mohamed Abdullahi Farmajo

-Mohamed Abdullahi Mohamed (Somali: Maxamed Cabdullaahi Maxamed, born 11 March 1962), commonly known as Farmaajo, is a Somali politician and diplomat who served as the 9th President of Somalia from 2017 to 2022 and as Prime Minister from 2010 to 2011.
-His presidency focused on combating corruption and rebuilding the Somali National Army as part of broader state-building efforts.
-Since 2012, he has been the founder and leader of the Nabad iyo Nolol political party.
+Mohamed Abdullahi Mohamed (Maxaamed Cabdullaahii Maxaamed, محمد عبدالله محمد; born March 11, 1962), also known as Farmaajo, is a Somali politician who served as president of Somalia from 2017 to 2022.
+He was prime minister of Somalia for six months, from November 2010 to June 2011.
+Mohamed is the founder and leader of the Tayo Party since 2012.

 Early life and education

-Mohamed Abdullahi Farmaajo was born in Mogadishu on 11 March 1962, into the Marehan, a sub-clan of the Darod.
-His parents were politically active and affiliated with the Somali Youth League (SYL), the country’s first political party.
-His father also worked as a civil servant in the Department of Transportation during the 1970s.
+Mohamed was born in Mogadishu.
+Mohamed comes from the Marehan, a sub-clan of the Darod clan.
+His parents were activists affiliated with the Somali Youth League (SYL), Somalia's first political party.
+During the 1970s, his father worked as a civil servant in the national Department of Transportation.
+Mohamed attended a boarding school in Somalia.
+When the civil war started in 1991 he claimed asylum in Canada and was eventually granted a Canadian passport.
+Later, he studied in the US where he also claimed political asylum and achieved American citizenship.